Terry's: Post-war era

+United Biscuits subsequently acquired Joseph Terry & Sons from Colgate-Palmolive in 1982 for £24.5 million after a management buyout lost out.
+A year after Terry's had announced pre-tax profits of £2.7 million.
+Terry's would form the bulk of their confectionery division.
+United Biscuits used Terry's to develop private branded products for retailers which at the time only had 2% of the chocolate market.
+Peter Terry, the last family member that worked for the business left in 1985.
+In 1988, United Biscuits purchased the confectionery business of Callard and Bowser from Beatrice Foods, and together the companies were known as the Terry's Group.
+United Biscuits purchased French confectionery company Chocometz for £5.5 million in 1990 and added it to the Terry's Group, while also agreeing a distribution deal for Marabou's Daim bar in the UK.
+In 1992, United Biscuits purchased 74% of Italian confectionery business Aura which was merged into Terry's Group.
+Terry's Group in 1991 had made $14.3 million pre tax profits on $153 million of sales, 5% of United Biscuits business.

+United Biscuits in 1992 decided to concentrated its business on the savory snacks and biscuits, and sold Terry's Group to Philip Morris and its subsidiary Kraft Foods for £220 million.
+Terry's was amalgamated with Chocolat Suchard, to form Terry's Suchard, in 1993 after Philip Morris purchased Jacob Suchard Tobler.
 From 2000, the company brand was changed from Terry's of York to Terry's, reducing the company's links with York.
 Production was also scaled back to UK products and Terry's Chocolate Orange, Terry's All Gold, and Twilight made for the international market.

-Closure
+Kraft had promised unions that production was being moved as the factory was not capable to handle production, and that they were looking for new sites in York.

+The New Millennium

 In 2004, Kraft Foods decided to absorb Terry's, move production of remaining products such as All Gold and Chocolate Orange to factories in Belgium, Sweden, Poland, and Slovakia, and close the plant.
 The factory closed on 30 September 2005 with the loss of 316 jobs.

 In 2012, Kraft split into two companies; one called Kraft Foods Group and the other called Mondelēz International.
 After the split, Terry's became part of Mondelēz.
+It was reported in December 2015 that Mondelēz were in discussions with Lazard, the investment bank about selling several of their brands which included Terry's.
+Mondelēz controversially reduced the size of the Chocolate Orange in 2016 which produced outrage amongst the buying public.
 In 2016, Terry's was one of a number of brands acquired by Eurazeo and it subsequently became part of Carambar & Co.
 Production of the Chocolate Orange was moved to the Caramber facilities in Strasbourg.